ArionWM/Rapidex.Data/docs/Features-detailed.md

 ### Define entities with *concrete* (classes) or *soft* (JSON, YAML or with code in runtime)

-ORM frameworks usually require entity definitions with concrete classes.
-But this approach has flexibility limitations.
+For ORMs, only concrete classes or static mapping (XML etc.) definitions has flexibility limitations.

 Rapidex.Data allows to define entities with concrete classes or with JSON, YAML files.